 Once we attended our first Dave Ramsey class and saw how our income is an opportunity rather than a way to cover our past expenses, we were intent on changing our financial situation and behavior.

-Who has been a major influence on your financial decisions?
+Who has been a major influence on your paying off debt financial decisions?

 Our friends from church casually mentioned Dave Ramsey and how his Financial Peace University class had changed the course of their life and marriage, and I knew we had to consider who this Dave Ramsey was.

 That night, we signed up for an upcoming Financial Peace University.
 Over the next nine weeks, our lives changed.
 We saw money, not as something that should stress us out, but something we could make work for us.